 - Organize events for students and faculty (Example: Allied Health Week programs)

 Brenda Mitchell, the Associate Chair for Student Services, is the primary mentor for this group.
 Please contact Dr. Mitchell at Brenda_Mitchell@med.unc.edu if interested.
-Click HERE for Student Ambassador application.
+Click HERE for the student ambassador application.